Lou-E-303/wordle-solver/README.md

 # Run:

-Run `python3 solve.py`.
+Run `python3 src/solve.py`.

 This will provide you with a reasonable first guess<sup>1</sup> and then ask you to input the colours of the tiles once your guess has been made.
-It will then provide its best guess at the word based upon letter frequencies of five-letter words in English using the information it has from your previous guesses.
+It will then provide its best guess at the word based upon letter frequencies of possible answers using the information it has from your previous guesses.

 <sup>1</sup> This solver is stubborn - it won't use any word as a guess which is not a valid answer.
 Technically, there are [<u>better</u>](https://matt-rickard.com/wordle-whats-the-best-starting-word/) first [<u>guesses</u>](https://www.theringer.com/2022/1/7/22870249/what-to-do-when-playing-the-word-game-wordle-isnt-enough-solve-it).
 # Changelog